-Hypatia is a EU Horizon 2020 funded project to develop a theoretical framework on gender inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centres and museums across Europe.
+Hypatia is an EU Horizon 2020 funded project that aims to develop a theoretical framework on gender inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centres and museums across Europe.

 Our campaign “Expect Everything” extends the Science it’s a Girl Thing campaign and inspires teenagers all across Europe reflecting the spirit of STEM.

 Hypatia offers an accessible, practical and ready-to-use digital collection of activities (modules) for teachers, informal learning organizations, researchers and industry.

 The modules focus on gender-inclusive ways of educating and communicating STEM, empowers teenagers and explores the range of skills that are needed for a great variety of STEM studies and careers open to young people.
 The modules are developed by science centres and tested by teenagers and colleagues in other countries.
 In this way they are applicable internationally.